Plot thickens over origins of pope’s civil union endorsement

 The official 2019 Vatican News transcript of that interview, as well as the official Vatican edit, contains no such comment on the need for legal protections for civil unions.
 The official edit does include his comments on the need for gay people to feel they are part of a family, as he has said previously.

-Further muddying the waters is the fact that Afineevsky, when pressed by reporters late Wednesday, insisted the pope made the comments to him directly, through a translator, but declined to say when.
+Further muddying the waters is the fact that Afineevsky, when pressed by reporters late Wednesday, said the pope made the comments to him directly, through a translator, but declined to say when.

 When The Associated Press interviewed Afineevsky on Oct.
 14, the director was asked if he realized at the time that Francis’ comments were going to grab headlines.